 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Aspiriant, LLC is an independently-owned firm with headquarters in Los Angeles and 10 additional offices nationwide.
-The firm primarily caters to wealthy individuals and families, as well as a smattering of institutional investors, like charities.
-Aspiriant provides what it calls total wealth management, which includes portfolio management as well as a broad range of specific financial planning services.
-The firm has 155 employees, 86 of whom perform research or serve as investment advisors to the firm’s more than 1,700 clients.
+Aspiriant is an independently owned firm with headquarters in Los Angeles.
+The firm, which has over $13.9 billion in assets under management (AUM), primarily caters to wealthy individuals and families, as well as a smattering of institutional investors, including charities.
+Non-wealthy individuals may work with Aspiriant, but its minimum annual fee may be prohibitive.
+Aspiriant provides portfolio management as well as a broad range of financial planning services.

 Los Angeles, CA 90025

 All information included in this profile is accurate as of May 19, 2021.
 For more information, please consult Aspiriant’s website.

 Overview of Aspiriant

 Aspiriant is independently owned, with roughly 66 of its current employees owning shares in the holding companies that own the firm.
 Aspiriant is the product of a 2008 rollup of the Los Angeles-based wealth management firm Quintile and the San Francisco-based firm Kochis Fitz.
 Today, the combined entity, which also absorbed Deloitte’s national investment practice in 2010, manages over $13.9 billion in client assets and has spread its geographic footprint, with five offices in California and several other locations across the U.S.